wp-plugins/syrinx-slideshow/readme.txt

 the wordpress db.

 = 1.0.8 =
-*Fixed code to properly set author id of new post to user doing the work - was still hard coded to admin.
+* Fixed code to properly set author id of new post to user doing the work - was still hard coded to admin.

+= 1.0.9 =
+* Added keframe selection and direct editing of layer content within slideshow area when in edit mode.
+Note that the slideshow doesn't pause automatically when selecting keframes in the editor.
+It is easier to edit layers when they are not moving, so use the pause/play button to stop the slideshow before editing.